luickk/arduino-nano-gesture-recognition/README.md

 # Food Watch

-The food watch is a strap (or a watch) which alerts the user when he eats something (via gesture recog.).
-The strap consists of an arduino nano 33 sense which utalizes a tensorflow lite model, which is trained to recognize gestures associated with eating.
-The training data consists of 3 vector IMU accelerometer and gyro data.
+The Food Watch is a strap (or a watch) which alerts the user when he eats something (via gesture recognition).
+The strap consists of an Arduino Nano 33 sense which utilizes a tensorflow lite model, which is trained to recognize gestures associated with eating.
+The training data consists of 3 vector IMU accelerometer and gyro data, with a total of 6 features.

 ## Neural Net